ChinmoyRaj123/Handwritten-Digit-Recognizer/README.md

 After completing the installation process, run the Jupyter Notebook where you can use the code (`CNN Handwritten.ipynb`).

 ## Project Detail
-Here, in this project, the data i have used is in the format of csv file i.e `creditcard.csv` which is located in my 'D:' drive.
-You can change the path of the loaction of the file as you want.
-The data consist of personal details of a customer like "NPA Status",	"Age",	"Gender",	"Region",	"MonthlyIncome",	"Rented_OwnHouse",	"Occupation",	"Education", "DebtRatio", "NumberOfDependents", etc. After analysing the data(i.e removing null values, modifying some unrelated variables based on some criteria, etc) i have finally built the model using simple Logistic Regression to predict credit status of any given data of a customer.

 ## Technologies Used
 ![](https://forthebadge.com/images/badges/made-with-python.svg)